science-en-poche/yelandur/API.md

 A fully shown user has the following properties:

 TODO: add a syntax definition for `id`.
+TODO: default ordering should be by names first, then nProfiles

 * `id` (public)
 * `user_id_is_set` (public)